Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 Reiki For Relaxation

 A third way to relieve stress, especially around the holidays is to learn relaxation techniques.
-There are two main components that make us feel stressed.
+According to Relaxation Therapist Beverly Taggart, there are two main components that make people feel stressed.
 These are the things you choose to do, and the attitude you take.

 The second component to stress is your own attitude.
 You can choose to make the holiday season a gift rather than a burden, to yourself and to your family.
 Remember that the holidays can be fun if you aren’t too picky.